dookbook/dookbook-doc-webfrontend/en/bdo_element.md

 # `<bdo>`

-The **HTML Bidirectional Text Override element (`<bdo>`)** overrides the current directionality of text, so that the text within is rendered in a different direction.
+The **`<bdo>`**  (HTML Bidirectional Text Override element)overrides the current directionality of text, so that the text within is rendered in a different direction.

+!!! warn "Note"
     The text's characters are drawn from the starting point in the given direction; the individual characters' orientation is not affected (so characters don't get drawn backward, for example).

 |  |  |